 We take Medicare and all PPO insurances, most with in network benefits.
 For those insurers for which we are out of network, MOTI can handle the billing process on your behalf.

 Initial Evaluations are always $150.
 Follow up sessions after the Initial Evaluation are $110.
 We offer a discounted package for follow up sessions.
 You can purchase 10 visits for $1000.

 Do you treat my condition?

 If you have had a problem or pain that no one has been able to figure out, give a clinician at MOTI Physiotherapy a try.
 Call our office and schedule a free 15 minute consultation.
 A therapist would be happy to assess your problem and explain how they would be able to help.
 Diagnoses and problems commonly treated at MOTI Physiotherapy include: Orthopedic and Soft Tissue Injuries, Post-Operative Orthopedic Surgery, Scoliosis, Acute and Chronic Pain Problems, Neurological Disorders, Neuromuscular Dysfunction, Sports injuries, Pelvic pain, and many more!

 A Fellow of Applied Functional Science, which is the highest level of certification through the Gray Institute (www.grayinstitute.com).
 All FAFS therapists have completed a one year didactic and clinical continuing education fellowship emphasizing the principals, strategies, and techniques.

 How long is my visit?

 Most Physical Therapy visits will last about 60 minutes.
-Your initial evaluation will likely last closer to 75 minutes.

 What should I wear?